-We are met in a spirit of friendship and goodwill as we prepare for productive lives in business and office careers.
+We are met in a spirit of friendship and goodwill as we prepare for careers in a world- class workforce.
 We work together to develop professionalism and leadership through Business Professionals of America, and pledge our loyalty to our nation.